If you want to automatically post content from one site to another, then WordPress and RSS feeds are a match made in heaven.

 What’s more, bringing in quality traffic will generate lots of new backlinks, enhance your online presence, gain audience trust and ultimately boost your SEO!
 Truly a content marketer’s dream.

-You’ll need a WordPress plugin that automatically creates posts from an RSS or Atom feed, and that’s exactly what the WP RSS Aggregator plugin in combination with the Feed to Post add-on will do for you.
+You’ll need a WordPress plugin that automatically creates posts from an RSS or Atom feed, and that’s exactly what the WP RSS Aggregator plugin will do for you.

 What You’ll Need

 To start autoposting from one site to another, you’ll need:

 - The source site and its RSS/Atom feed